nichene/a-challenge/README.md

 To run the server locally you can type `make run-api`.

+## Swagger

+- To generate endpoint documentation swagger must be installed.
+Please refer to their docs at: [goose](https://github.com/pressly/goose) for instalation guide.

+- It can usually be installed by running `go install github.com/swaggo/swag/cmd/swag@latest`

+- after installed generate docs by running `make swag`

+- go to `localhost:8080/swagger` endpoint to see docs

 ## Testing

 Run the project tests by running `make tests`.